p-i-c-o/p-i-c-o/README.md

 - 🤔 I’m looking for help with
   - Python to Mac App (like fbs, but for free)

-- 💬 Ask me about
-  - Anything tbh

 - 📫 How to reach me:
   - Discord